-- •Work slowly, keeping both hands on the chainsaw with a firm grip.
+- Work slowly, keeping both hands on the pruning saw with a firm grip.
 Always make sure your footing is secure and your weight is distributed evenly on both feet. - •Leave the larger support limbs under the tree to keep the tree off the ground while cutting. - •Limbs should be cut one at a time.
-Remove the cut limbs from the work area often to help keep the work area clean and safe. - •Branches under tension should be cut from the bottom up to avoid binding the chainsaw. - •Keep the tree between you and the chainsaw while limbing.
+Remove the cut limbs from the work area often to help keep the work area clean and safe. - •Branches under tension should be cut from the bottom up to avoid binding the pruning saw.

+•Keep the tree between you and the pruning saw while limbing.
 Cut from the side of the tree opposite the branch you are cutting.